 There are not many stall or restaurants offering Halal Korean food in Ipoh.
-There are popular franchise like Myeongdong Toppokki and Choo Choo Chicken, but not a local homegrown one.
-I found this Korean food stall when I go for groceries shopping at Tesco Hypermarket Ipoh Garden as this stall is located at their food court.
+There are also popular franchise like Myeongdong Toppokki and Choo Choo Chicken, but not a local homegrown one.
+I found this Korean food stall when I went for groceries shopping at Tesco Hypermarket Ipoh Garden as this stall is located at their food court.

 Well, here’s the verdict:-